-Students who are not admitted at the administrative review stage are reviewed further by a faculty committee, which considers additional factors in a student's background such as previous universities attended, specific courses taken, GPA, undergraduate major, business experience, evaluation of the actual writing sample provided with the GMAT, and other factors the committee deems appropriate.
+Students with admission scores below 950 or with overall GMAT scores below 400 are generally denied admission at the administrative review stage.
+Students who are not admitted at the administrative review stage because of low scores on one of the components of the GMAT (verbal, quantitative or analytical writing) are reviewed further by a faculty committee, which considers additional factors in a student's background such as previous universities attended, specific courses taken, GPA, undergraduate major, business experience, evaluation of the actual writing sample provided with the GMAT, and other factors the committee deems appropriate.
 Students who were not admitted at the administrative review stage can be admitted after the faculty review based on their potential for success in the program.
 All final admission decisions are made by the program director.

 For students who are not admitted at the administrative review or after a faculty review, an appeal process is available so that they might be admitted as an exception.
-These appeals are handled by the Admission Appeals Committee.
+These appeals are handled by the MBA Admissions and Retention Committee.
 Admission recommendations from this committee shall be considered exceptions.
-Students seeking an exception are required to provide the committee with a statement of why such an exception should be granted.
+Students seeking an exception are required to provide the committee with evidence supporting why such an exception should be granted.
 The committee makes recommendations to the program director whose decision is final.